grscheller/scheller-linux-archive/linux/notes/VimNotes/regExp.md

 "_modern regular expresions_" and "_egrep regular expressions_."
 It also refers to "_simple regular expressions_" as "_obsolete regular expressions_" and "_basic regular expressions_"
-and "_ed regular expressions_."
+as "_ed regular expressions_."

 For "_simple regular expressions_" the characters `|+?` have no
 special meta-meaning.
-This type of regular expressions are in the POSIX.2 standard for backward compatibility, and are considered a wart.
+This type of regular expressions are in the POSIX.2 standard for backward compatibility, but are considered a wart.